Rasmus9023/Homodyne-Tomography/README.md

 The formulae used are all found in the paper 'Iterative maximum-likelyhood reconstruction in quantum homodyne tomography' by A. I. Lvovsky et. al.

+## Libraries needed

+numpy
+scipy
+qutip
+cmath
+math
+matplotlib.pyplot
+funcs.py (my own file)

 ## Files

-The file relevant for this project is 'prob_theta.ipynb' and contains all the relevant code, including functions (I have not used classes for this project).
+'prob_theta.ipynb' : This is the file relevant for this project is and contains all the relevant code.
 At the end of the project, by help of Jonas, I changed the iterative calculations from matrix multiplication (using matrices created by nested loops) to using einsum which both sped up the calculations and made it much shorter (simpler).

+'funcs.py' : This file contains all the functions necessary to run main file 'prob_theta.ipynb'

+The remaining files are used by myself to test out different lines of codes (either my own or others' code)

 ## prob_theta.ipynb